 Augustinian Scholars Program.
-The Augustinian Scholarship, which covers 85% of tuition, is a four-year award offered to exceptionally high-achieving first-year students who qualified as President's Scholars who apply for Admission to Westmont under an Early Action plan.
+The Augustinian Scholarship, which covers 85% of tuition, is a four-year award offered to exceptionally high-achieving first-year students who qualified as President's Scholars and apply for admission to Westmont under an Early Action plan.
 Students are selected as Augustinian Scholars because they embody the personal and spiritual qualities the college upholds and demonstrate a clear commitment to the Christian liberal arts.
 It's the highest academic honor an incoming student may receive.